 top of page

-• Writer's pictureDale McIntire
+Writer's pictureDale McIntire

-We Live By the Word (James 1:22-24)
+We Live by the Word (James 1:22-24)

-But be doers of the word, and not hearers only, deceiving yourselves.
-23 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
-24 For he looks at himself and goes away and at once forgets what he was like. —James 1:22-24
+[But] be doers of the word, and not hearers only, deceiving yourselves. ²³For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror. ²⁴For he looks at himself and goes away and at once forgets what he was like. —James 1:22-24

-Many commentators have noted that the book of James is the “Proverbs of the New Testament.”
+Many commentators have noted that James is the “Proverbs of the New Testament.”
 The book is not narrative like the gospels and Acts, telling the story of Jesus during His sojourn among us as the Incarnate Son of God.
 It is not like Romans, a theological treatise highly structured to present a logical flow of thought that would both instruct and intrigue as it develops and substantiates faith.
 It is not corrective and instructive in the same way Paul’s letters to the various churches are, though it is instructive and it is directed to Christians scattered throughout the world.
 James is more a collection of wisdom sayings and understanding, a library of sanctified thinking, if you will.
 It is not, however, without logic and flows within the themes it presents.

-6 views
+681 views

 Recent Posts